gaheldev/godot-version-manager/README.md

 > [!WARNING]
 > this will delete any pre-commit hook you already created

-To automatically run tests before commits and bump versions we use a pre-commit hook:
+To automatically run tests before commits we use a pre-commit hook:

 ```
 make hook